Divorcing a Narcissist Wife Takes Diligence and Patience

 - B. Robert Farzad, Managing Partner

 Parents who engage in this misconduct also cause serious emotional abuse to their children and further cause damage to the other parent's relationship with the children.
-California family Law appellate cases have ruled that parents who make false allegations of abuse or engage in alienation or conditioning of the children should lose parenting time and joint legal rights in order to protect the children.
+California family Law appellate cases have ruled that parents who make false allegations of abuse or engage in alienation or conditioning of the children should lose parenting time and joint legal rights to protect the children.

 First, document the misconduct.
-Your divorce attorney should do this with your spouse's lawyer and you should keep a journal of the misconduct.
+Your divorce attorney should do this with your spouse's lawyer, and you should keep a journal of the misconduct.

 "But my spouse doesn't work.
 How can I get attorney fees?"